 The full-scale kitchen in every Boise Guest House suite gives you a taste of home away from home.
 From a French coffee press to a professional chef’s knife, our modern kitchens include the finishing touches and essential elements you want on hand when cooking up an appetizing vacation.

 When you’d rather eat out, the restaurants nearby are diverse and noteworthy.
 From fine dining to brew pubs to ethnic or local-focused cuisine, you have your pick of the most interesting and award-winning food in Idaho—all in walking distance.

 Kitchen Amenities: In every Boise Guest House kitchen, you’ll find tasteful design with an oven and stove top, microwave, glasses and dishes, cookware, coffeemaker, French press, silverware, chef’s knife and more.

 Breakfast: Unlike traditional bed and breakfast concepts, Boise Guest House gives you options for the first meal of the day.
-We partner with Le Café De Paris, a downtown French bakery and bistro for breakfast discounts and free delivery.
+We partner with Java a downtown urban coffee shop to deliver select breakfast items.
 Other early bird and easy access favorites include the Flying M Coffeehouse, Goldy’s Breakfast Bistro and Berryhill’s Bacon.

 Dining Out: Experience the flavor of the town with the vast majority of the culinary talent and restaurant concepts in the city located only blocks away from Boise Guest House.
 Whatever you crave, downtown Boise has it all.